Devante Smith-Pelly: Professional

 During the 2018–19 season, Smith-Pelly continued with the Capitals in a fourth-line role.
-Through inconsistent play and contributing with 8 points in 54 games, on February 20, 2019, Smith-Pelly was placed on waivers by the Washington Capitals before successfully clearing on 21 February.
+Through inconsistent play and contributing with 8 points in 54 games, on February 20, 2019, Smith-Pelly was placed on waivers by the Washington Capitals before successfully clearing the following day.
 He was then assigned to affiliate, the Hershey Bears, returning to the AHL for the first time since 2014.

-Smith-Pelly returned to the Washington Capitals during the 2019 Stanley Cup first-round series after T. J. Oshie was injured in Game 4 versus the Carolina Hurricanes.
+Smith-Pelly returned to the Washington Capitals during the first-round series in the 2019 playoffs after T. J. Oshie was injured in Game 4 versus the Carolina Hurricanes.

-Leaving the Capitals as a free agent, Smith-Pelly, with limited NHL interest, opted to sign abroad for the first time in his career, agreeing to a one-year contract with Chinese-based club, HC Kunlun Red Star of the Kontinental Hockey League.
-In the 2019–20 season, Smith-Pelly in a checking-line role added 8 goals and 11 points through 36 regular season games.
+Leaving the Capitals as a free agent, Smith-Pelly, with limited NHL interest, opted to sign abroad for the first time in his career, agreeing to a one-year contract with Chinese-based club, HC Kunlun Red Star of the Kontinental Hockey League on October 25, 2019.
+In the 2019–20 season, Smith-Pelly in a checking-line role added 8 goals, 3 assists and 11 points through 36 regular season games.

-In the pandemic delayed 2020–21 season, Smith-Pelly belatedly returned to the North American professional circuit after accepting a professional tryout contract with the Ontario Reign of the AHL, primary affiliate to the Los Angeles Kings on March 13, 2021.
+In the pandemic-delayed 2020–21 season, Smith-Pelly belatedly returned to the North American professional circuit after accepting a professional tryout contract with the Ontario Reign of the AHL, primary affiliate to the Los Angeles Kings on March 13, 2021.
 While playing with the Reign, Smith-Pelly played on a line with Quinton Byfield and Akil Thomas, forming the first all-Black line in the history of the team.

 On December 30, 2022, Smith-Pelly announced his retirement from professional hockey.